markmap-universe/vscode-markmap-universe/README.md

 All frontmatter options are optional.

 - **`id`** : Used to define the ID of the `markmap-wrap` element.
-  - If not specified, a random ID will be generated.
+  - If not specified, an unique ID will be generated.

 - **`style`** : Used to define custom CSS styles for the mindmap.
   - The `${id}` placeholder can be used in the style field.
 During rendering, it will be replaced with the actual ID of the `markmap-wrap`, ensuring each mindmap element on the page has unique styles and behaviors.